miakwong/PurelyHandmade-milestone4/docs/technical_documentation.md

 - **Shopping Cart**: Add/remove products, update quantities
 - **Responsive Design**: Mobile-friendly using Bootstrap 5

-### 2.3 JavaScript Components
+### 2.3 JavaScript Architecture

-- **Data Management**
-  - `init-data.js`: Initializes product and category data
-  - Local storage for cart and product data caching

-- **UI Components**
-  - Dynamic loading of navbar and footer
+The JavaScript architecture follows a modular approach with separate files for different functional areas:

+- **config.js**: Environment detection and configuration settings
+- **api-client.js**: API client for server communication
-  - Product card generation
+- **products.js**: Product data loading, filtering and sorting
-  - Filter sidebar with accordion behavior
+- **cart.js**: Shopping cart functionality
-  - Pagination controls
+- **pagination.js**: Pagination controls and display logic
-  - Toast notifications

-- **Event Handling**
-  - Filter application and clearing
+- **ui.js**: UI components and interactions

-  - Sort selection
-  - Pagination navigation
-  - Add-to-cart functionality
+This modular approach improves code organization, maintainability, and testability.

+#### Fallback Mechanism

+For better user experience, the application implements a fallback mechanism:
+- Primary data source is the server API
+- If API requests fail, the application falls back to localStorage
+- This ensures the application can work in offline or degraded connectivity scenarios

 ### 2.4 HTML Structure